Trashcan Sinatras: Other activity

 In 1996, the band contributed a cover version of The Smiths' "I Know It's Over" to the tribute compilation The Smiths Is Dead.

 In 1998, the band recorded a song "Duty Free" under the pseudonym The Cat Protection League.
 The song was included on a compilation of local Kilmarnock/Irvine-area artists as part of a university music class project.

 John Douglas wrote "Wild Mountainside", which was recorded by Eddi Reader for her 2003 album Eddi Reader Sings the Songs of Robert Burns.
 This song was later recorded by the Trashcans and released as an EP in 2005.
 John Douglas wrote two songs, "Should I Pray?" and "Prisons", which appear on Eddi Reader's 2007 album Peacetime.
 The Trashcans have also recorded these songs for In the Music.
 In 2013, Douglas and Reader were married, shortly after which he was diagnosed with the autoimmune disease, ulcerative colitis, which necessitated surgery and a lengthy convalescence.

 In 2006, Francis Reader sang a cover of The Beatles' "Got To Get You into My Life", which was featured in an advertisement campaign for the U.S. telecommunications company Qwest Communications.
+Reader also contributed vocals in 2007 to Kevin Ayers' album The Unfairground.

 The band collaborated with writer Ali Smith on the song "Half an Apple", for the album Ballads of the Book, released in March 2007.

-Reader also contributed vocals in 2007 to Kevin Ayers' album The Unfairground.

-30 May 2010 for the start of their 2010 tour The Trashcan Sinatras played in Mike Chandler's Portland OR living room.
-This was billed as an experimental show and gained much media attention with stories in USA Today, Wired Magazine's blog The Underwire FOX News and The Oregonian.
+For the start of their 2010 tour, the Trashcan Sinatras played in Mike Chandler's Portland OR living room.
+This was billed as an experimental show and gained much media attention with stories in USA Today, Wired Magazine's blog The Underwire, FOX News and The Oregonian.
 Tickets sold out in less than 36 hours, purchased by 50 fans who traveled from all over the west coast.
 The band played for three hours and over 30 songs with several songs seldom heard live over the past 20 years.

 In 2010 the Trashcan Sinatras recorded a version of the Beatles song "Hello, Goodbye" for use in a promotional video campaign by Narita Airport in Japan.
 The video is expected to run in the airport, on board aircraft, and on Japanese media for at least one year.

 In 2018 and 2019, the band completed three-piece acoustic tours of North America.
 The 2018 tour featured songs from Cake and I’ve Seen Everything.
 The 2019 tour featured songs from A Happy Pocket and Weightlifting.